Edragon/edragon.github.io/Board/NGS/NGS1131-DAT/NGS1131-DAT.md

 Note
 - When use VIN input, UART serial logic level power +5V should be supplied via VUSB

+### Power Supply

+- VBUS can be a USB power supply.
+- VIN can be ~18V 2A external DC power supply
+- VBAT does not lead out, so you basically can not use it unless you hack with a jumper wire.
+Please note we didn't mention the board can use VBAT in the product description.
 - 3.3V for on board logic or power external

 ### Wiring UART communication with ESP32